A Tutorial on Meta-Reinforcement Learning: Black Box Methods

-On the other hand, some task distributions may require a lot of adaptation between all of the policies.
+On the other hand, some task distributions may require significant differences in behavior between the optimal policies.
 By conditioning a policy on a context vector, all of the weights and biases of $\pi$ must generalize between all tasks.
 However, when significantly distinct policies are required for different tasks, forcing base policy parameters to be shared may impede adaptation \citep{beck2022hyper}.
-Alternatively, just as in PPG methods, there may be no context vector, but the inner-loop may adapt the weights and biases of the base policy, $\phi$, directly \citep{beck2022hyper}.
+Alternatively, just as in PPG methods, there may be no context vector, but the inner-loop may adapt the weights and biases of the base policy, directly \citep{beck2022hyper}.
+The weights and biases here are the task parameters, $\phi$, output by the inner-loop.
 The inner-loop may produce all of the parameters of a feed-forward base policy \citep{beck2022hyper}, or may modulate the weights of a recurrent base learner \citep{flennerhag2020meta}.
-In these cases, using one network to map all data in the trial, $\mathcal{D}_j$, to weights and biases of another network defines a hypernetwork \cite{ha2017hypernetworks}.
+In these cases, using one network to map all data in the trial, $\mathcal{D}_j$, to weights and biases of another network defines a hypernetwork \citep{ha2017hypernetworks}.
+The architecture can be written as $\pi_\phi(a|s)$, where $\phi=h_\theta(\textsc{rnn}_\theta(\mathcal{D}))$, $h$ is a hypernetwork, and $\phi$ are the weights and biases of the policy.
+See Figure~\ref{fig:hypernet} for an illustration.

+\paragraph{Inner-loop representation} While many black box methods simply use recurrent neural networks as the inner-loop representation \citep{heess2015memory,duan2016rl,wang2016learning,fakoor2020meta}, alternative representations have also been investigated.
+Some of these representations are biologically inspired \citep{bellec2018long, miconi2018differentiable}.
+One of the most common biologically inspired representations leverages Hebbian learning \citep{miconi2018differentiable,miconi2018backpropamine,najarro2021metalearning,chalvidal2022metareinforcement,rohani2022bimrl}.
+Hebbian learning \citep{hebb1949organization} is a biologically inspired method in which weight updates are a function of the associated activations in the previous and next layers.
+The update to the weight ($w^k_{i,j}$) from the $i$th activation in layer $k$ ($x^k_i$), to the $j$th activation in layer $k+1$ ($x^{k+1}_j$) generally has the form